Sanduni522/RNA2way_pred/README.md

 1) The content in Important_files should be placed where the PDB files are to run this.
 If you have separate DMS reactivity values stored in a CSV file, replace 'Reactivity_values.csv' with it.

-2) The package installation must be run in a virtual environment.
+2) The package must be executed in a virtual environment.
 You can read below to learn how to make a virtual environment.

   Create a virtual environment.
 ```shell